oliverschmidt/a2retronet/README.md

 ## A2retroNET-USB.uf2

 This firmware uses both a USB Thumb Drive and a Micro SD Card as storage media.
 Note that the Apple II accesses the SD Card approximately 50% faster than the Thumb Drive.
-However, unike the SD Card, the Thumb Drive is fully hot-pluggable.
+However, unlike the SD Card, the Thumb Drive is fully hot-pluggable.
 This functionality is best utilized with some extension cable, which allows access to the Thumb Drive without having to open the Apple II.
 Any change in the Thumb Drive's state is detected by the Apple II in real time.

 Of course, this firmware can be used without an SD Card.
 However, it is particularily adventageous to use the SD Card to represent (fast) fixed hard drives and the Thumb Drive to represent (flexible) floppy drives.
 Without a Thumb Drive in place, the `A2retroNET.txt` configuration file is read from the SD Card.
 However, as soon as a Thumb Drive is plugged in, `A2retroNET.txt` is read from the Thumb Drive.
 This way, as with real hard drives and floppy drives, you can usually work with the hard drives only, but still quickly insert a floppy to try out something.
 Additionally, it is possible that the `A2retroNET.txt` configuration file on a Thumb Drive reference disk images on the SD Card, so that both storage media can be accessed simultaneuously.
 And finally it possible that a Thumb Drive only contains a `A2retroNET.txt` configuration file which overrides the one on the SD Card.
 Imagine simply plugging in a Thumb Drive to temporarily use the Total Replay hard disk image on the SD Card as boot disk, thus turning the Apple II into a game console.